xorwow/ansible-vars/README.md

 **TL;DR:** Run `ansible-vars` from your Ansible home to auto-detect configured secrets.
 Add a custom secret using `-k <identifier> <passphrase>`.

 To use any functions of `ansible-vars` that require encrypting or decrypting data, you need to provide one or multiple vault secret(s).
-If you're in an Ansible home directory when running the command, it tries to auto-detect configured vault secrets by calling the Ansible CLI API.
+If you're in an Ansible home directory when running the command, it tries to auto-detect configured vault secrets by calling the Ansible CLI API, which looks for a `vault_identity_list` in the Ansible configuration.
 You can also specify your own secrets as pairs of identifier and passphrase using `--add-key|-k <identifier> <passphrase>`.
 The identifier can be anything you want, although it should ideally be unique.
 Consider using an environment variable or in-line command to retrieve the passphrase from a secure location.

 By default, the first loaded key is used for all encryption tasks.
 Note that auto-detected keys are inserted into the application's keyring *after* your explicitly added ones, so the first key you add will usually be the encryption key.
 If you want to make sure a certain key is used, reference its identifier using `--encryption-key|-K <identifier>`.

 You can disable automatic key detection by flagging `--no-detect-keys|-D`.
 Use `ansible-vars keyring` to view all available keys.

+You can customize the configuration file used for key detection via `--detection-source` or the environment.
+When a configuration file path is given, the file will be searched for a `vault_identity_list` and the corresponding secrets get loaded.
+When a directory path is given, `ansible-vars` will look for an `ansible.cfg` in that directory and perform the same loading procedure on that file.
+When left unset, Ansible checks if a configuration file path is set via its standard environment variable, and otherwise uses the current working directory for auto-detection.
+Note that setting Ansible's `DEFAULT_VAULT_IDENTITY_LIST` environment variable will override this behavior.

 #### Encryption salts